In memory of

 Christine Ann Colasurdo

 New!
 The Portland State University Foundation's scholarship in Christine's memory is called the Christine Ann Colasurdo Scholarship for Nature Writing.
-You can donate directly to the Portland State University Foundation by making clear the donation is for the scholarship in her name.
+If you would like to make a donation to this scholarship you can do so here.

 Get your copy of Return to Spirit Lake before they sell out!